The Magnitsky Act – Behind the Scenes: Reception

 In June 2016, The New York Times reported that the film was "generating a furor."
 On June 13, it was shown by invitation only at the Newseum, a private museum in Washington, D.C. dedicated to the news industry.
 The Washington Post called it part of "a campaign to discredit Browder and the Magnitsky Act."
 Lawyers for Browder and Sergei Magnitsky's mother demanded that the screening be canceled.
 The New York Times said showing it at the Newseum, which "sits on Pennsylvania Avenue in the shadow of the Capitol," was "especially controversial because it could attract lawmakers or their aides."
 Besides congressional staffers, invitees included representatives from the United States Department of State and the White House National Security Council."
 In the letter sent to the European Parliament relatives of Magnitsky wrote:

 Bill Browder published a list of seven key claims presented in the movie along with evidence proving they are false, for example that Magnitsky was not beaten in the custody and that he did not report the tax fraud against Hermitage to the police.
 In his book, Freezing Order: A True Story of Russian Money Laundering, Murder, and Surviving Vladimir Putin's Wrath, Browder describes the events at the Newseum screening.
-The film was introduced by Seymour Herst, who stated that it would go "a long way to deconstructing a myth."
+The film was introduced by Seymour Hersh, who stated that it would go "a long way to deconstructing a myth."
 Like the reviewers of The Washington Post, the audience was very vocal following the screening that the film looked more like propaganda than journalism.

 The Daily Beast reported that Natalia Veselnitskaya, the Russian lawyer who met with Donald Trump Jr. four days earlier to criticize the Magnitsky Act, paid for and attended the Newseum screening, to which Congressman Dana Rohrabacher, a senior member of the House Committee on Foreign Affairs, was invited to "try to recruit him to the Russian cause."